 Brethren believe in a literal interpretation of the Bible.
 Exclusive Brethren are largely forbidden from socialising with non-Brethren.
 They are discouraged from watching television, or using the internet or cellphones.
 Open Brethren are less restrictive.

 The Mormon Church (officially the Church of Jesus Christ of Latter-Day Saints) was formed in the US in 1830.
-Members do not consume alcohol, tea, tobacco and other addictive substances.
+Members do not consume alcohol, tea, tobacco or other addictive substances.
 From 1881 many Māori converted to Mormonism after a prophecy about the church.

 Seventh-day Adventists attend church on Saturday, not Sunday.
 They eat special diets, and set up the Sanitarium Health Food Company in the early 1900s.